What Is a Decentralized Autonomous Organization (DAO)?

 Examples

-• Friends With Benefits: A crypto-backed social club designed for creatives with the purpose of cultivating culture and creative agency in Web3.
+• Friends With Benefits: A crypto-backed social club designed for creatives with the purpose of cultivating culture and creative agency in Web3

 Collector DAOs

-The purpose of collector DAOs is to pool funds together so that the collective community can share costs and increase chances of acquiring premium collectibles in the Web3 space.
-NFT art that earns blue chip status, for example, gains desirability as it demonstrates high and stable market value despite turbulent downswings.
+The purpose of collector DAOs is to pool funds together so that the collective community can share costs and increase the chances of acquiring premium collectibles in the Web3 space.
+NFT art that earns blue-chip status, for example, gains desirability as it demonstrates high and stable market value despite turbulent downswings.
 Each member co-owns a digital asset, often won during competitive auctions, holding shares respective to their personal investment.

 Examples